 Financial Services Authority

 This organisation regulates the financial services industry in the UK.
-It can offer impartial help and advice to consumers on all money matters.
+It can offer impartial help and advice to consumers (including SMEs) on all money matters.

 Visit the Financial Services Authority website or try their Consumer Helpline on 0845 6061234, between 8am and 6pm Monday to Friday (excluding Bank Holidays), or Typetalk 18001 0845 6061234.